OpenHack/openhack.github.com/washington/index.markdown

 <a href="http://twitter.com/intent/user?screen_name=OpenHackDC" target="_blank">Follow @OpenHackDC</a> for the latest news and updates

+In the past, people have worked on projects using NodeJS, Objective-C, Java, C, Lua and AngularJS, and on worked on iPhone and Android devices, Arduino, Tessel.io and Rasberry Pi.

 ### Timeline

 * 5:30 Arrive and setup
+* 6:00 Dinner arrives
-* 6:00 Introductions - who are you and what are you doing?
+* 6:30 Introductions - who are you and what are you doing?
-* 6:30 Dinner arrives
 * 8:50 Begin to pack up
 * 9:00 Depart